Lhasa to Kathmandu

 We would advise the following: multi tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.

-Please ensure that you bike is in good working order before you leave on tour.
-If you are not the most mechanically minded we suggest that you get your bike looked at by a professional bike mechanic.
-In particularly we would suggest looking and adjusting all wheel spokes, greasing all your bearings, checking your brakes/gears cable, tighten all nuts and bolts, check chain, quick release clamps, tires and put in new inner tubes and check wheel rims are not worn.
+Please ensure that your bike is in good working order before you join the tour.
+If you are not the most mechanically minded person we suggest that you get your bike looked at by a professional bike mechanic.
+In particular we would suggest looking at and adjusting all wheel spokes, greasing all your bearings, checking your brakes/gears cable, tighten all nuts and bolts, check chain, quick release clamps, tyres, put in new inner tubes and check wheel rims are not worn.
 In addition make sure the bike is well serviced and ride it with as much care and attention as possible.

 For this tour we have Trek Excalibur and Marlin bikes (or similar) in a range of sizes.
 They are mostly new for this season and all are well maintained bikes with Shimano components and suspension forks.
 Spare parts (tubes, tyre, chains etc.) are included in the price of the bike rental and will be carried in the support vehicle with a tool kit and track pump.
 The bikes are equipped with flat pedals.
-Those who prefer to use spd or clip-in pedals, are welcome to bring these with you, along with your own cycling shoes and cleats.
+If you prefer to use spd or clip-in pedals, you are welcome to bring these, along with your own cycling shoes and cleats.
 You are also welcome to bring your own saddle.
-The guide will carry some spares and tools for fixing punctures etc. but we suggest bringing a couple of spare inner tubes (26 x 1.75), a pump and a puncture repair kit.
+The guide will carry some spares and tools for fixing punctures etc. but we suggest bringing a couple of spare inner tubes (26 x 1.75), a pump, multi-tool and a puncture repair kit.
 If you are able to do a simple repair yourself this will avoid the need to wait for assistance should the team or support vehicle be any distance away.
 Helmets are not included in the bike hire, you will need to bring your own helmet.

 Here's our recommended kit list.
 It's not rigid - feel free to vary it at as necessary: